No, We Don’t Solicit Donations

 Don’t be afraid to ask for identifying information (a name, position in the organization, call-back number, etc.).
 Trust your gut; if something doesn’t feel right, you may ask to call the person back.

-The police department has received information on scammers cloning numbers to look like they’re calling from the police department.
+The police department has received information in the past on scammers cloning numbers to look like they’re calling from the police department.
 If you experience such a situation, you can ask to call that person right back, even if your caller ID is already showing the number you intend to call.

 If you receive a questionable call, take note of identifying details such as accent, what agency they claim to be calling from, and the type of information or payment they’re attempting to get from you, and report that information to us at 919-968-2760.